jodyboucher/ansible-role-certbot/README.md

 This role in intended for servers running nginx.

-This role is designed for Ubuntu 16.04 Xenial.
+This role is designed for and tested on the following OS distributions:

+* Ubuntu 16.04 Xenial
+* Ubuntu 18.04 Bionic

 ## Requirements

-* Ubuntu 16.04 Xenial
+* Ubuntu 16.04 Xenial or Ubuntu 18.04 Bionic
 * [Ansible](https://docs.ansible.com/ansible/intro_installation.html) >= 2.4 (makes use of new import_tasks module)
 * nginx
 * This role requires `root` access so be sure to enable privilege escalation: